 Minimum Wage

-Feb 11: New Brunswick announced that it will increase its general minimum wage 25 cents to $15.90 per hour on April 1 to keep up with inflation in accordance with the Consumer Price Index, which grew by 1.7% in 2025.
+Apr 1: New Brunswick increased its general minimum wage 25 cents to $15.90 per hour to keep up with inflation in accordance with the Consumer Price Index, which grew by 1.7% in 2025.

 Action Point: Find out how to avoid common payroll errors when implementing minimum wage increases.